Edward G. Jacoubs

 - Topics in Criminology

-- First-Year Seminar: At-Risk Families and Youth
+- Working with At-Risk Families and Youth

 - Learning Community: Mentoring through Art

-- Learning Community: Mental Health and Juvenile Justice Challenges and Solutions
+- Learning Community: Mental Health and Juvenile Justice: Challenges and Solutions

 - Learning Community: The Politics & Practice of Working with Urban Youth